adarnimrod/template/README.rst

 - :code:`run`: Runs a command and returns the stdout, stderr and returncode using `run
   <https://docs.python.org/3.6/library/subprocess.html?highlight=popen#subprocess.run>`_.
+- :code:`ipaddress`: Returns an IPAddress object from the netaddr_ library (requires the :code:`netaddr` package specifier).
+- :code:`ipnetwork`: Returns an IPNetwork object from the netaddr_ library (requires the :code:`netaddr` package specifier).
+- :code:`iprange`: Returns an IPRange object from the netaddr_ library.
+  (requires the :code:`netaddr` package specifier).
+- :code:`ipglob`: Returns an IPGlob object from the netaddr_ library (requires the :code:`netaddr` package specifier).

 Example usage can be seen in :code:`tests` and for specific filters in the docstrings in :code:`template/filters.py`.